GenericMappingTools/gmt/INSTALL.md

     brew unlink gmt && brew link gmt4

+You also need to install other GMT run-time dependencies seperately:

+    brew install ghostscript graphicsmagick ffmpeg

 ### Install via macports

 Install [macports](https://www.macports.org/) and then the required ports in this order: